How to Adopt

 The last step in the process takes about 20 minutes and involves an adoption associate reviewing all medical information we have on the chosen pet with you.
 Additionally, you will sign an adoption contract and other policies and procedures will be reviewed with you, such as our post-adoption veterinary care policy.
 Payment is required at this time unless the adoption fee of the pet is sponsored or waived!
 In all cases, we appreciate additional donations to support the lifesaving work done by Providence Animal Center every day.
 Every penny counts, so please give what you can for our other homeless pets.

-Every Thursday, we will be offering a different adoption discount.
-Check out our Facebook page on Wednesday of each week to see the week's special.
+Whenever possible, on Thursdays, we offer varying adoption discounts.
+Check out our Facebook page to see the week's special.

 Dogs and cats aged 8+ years will be fully sponsored - aka a generous donor will cover the adoption fee - when the adopter is aged 55+.
 Not ready to adopt?
 Consider fostering a senior pet.
 Through this special, both food and medical care will be covered when a senior citizen aged 55+ fosters a senior pet aged 8+.